Were There Two Buddhas?

 Further evidence that helps corroborate this is provided in The Age of Buddha, Milinda and King Amtiyoka and Yuga Purana, by Pandit Kota Venkatachalam.
 He also describes that it is from the Puranas, especially the Bhagavata Purana and the Kaliyurajavruttanta, that need to be consulted for the description of the Magadha royal dynasties to determine the date of Lord Buddha.
 Buddha was the 23rd in the Ikshvaku lineage, and was a contemporary of Kshemajita, Bimbisara, and Ajatashatru, as described above.
 Buddha was 72 years old in 1814 B.C. when the coronation of Ajatashatru took place.
 Thus, the date of Buddha’s birth must have been near 1887 B.C., and his death in 1807 B.C. if he lived for 80 years.

-Professor K. Srinivasaraghavan also relates in his book, Chronology of Ancient Bharat (Part Four, Chapter Two), that the time of Buddha should be about 1259 years after the Mahabharata war, which should make it around 1880 B.C. if the war was in 3138 B.C.
+Professor K. Srinivasaraghavan also relates in his book, Chronology of Ancient Bharat (Part Four, Chapter Two), that the time of Buddha should be about 1259 years after the Mahabharata war, which should make it around 1880 B.C. if the war was in 3138 B.C., or earlier if the war was before that.
 Furthermore, astronomical calculations by astronomer Swami Sakhyananda indicates that the time of the Buddha was in the Kruttika period, between 2621-1661 B.C.

 Therefore, the fact that Buddha lived much earlier than what modern history teaches us has a number of ramifications.
 First, the time of the Buddha’s existence is underestimated by about 1300 years.
 Secondly, this means that Buddhism was in existence in the second millennium B.C.
 Thirdly, we also know Buddha preached against the misused Vedic rituals of animal sacrifice.
 Such misuse or misinterpretation of something in a culture generally only happens after a long period of prominence.
 So the purer aspect of Vedic culture must have been around for many hundreds if not thousands of years before its tradition began to be misused.
 Therefore, this pushes the Vedic period to a much earlier time from that of Buddha than originally figured, and much earlier than many people have calculated.
 And lastly, everything else we have figured according to the time frame of the appearance of Buddha now has to be re-calculated.
 Again we find that history has to be adjusted away from the speculations of modern researchers, and that many of the advancements in society and philosophy, as outlined in the Vedic texts, had taken place much earlier than many people want to admit.